Top 5 WhatsApp Alternatives in 2019 – Best For Privacy & Safety

-Signal is free, has strong encryption and works on all mobile platforms.
+Signal is free, has strong encryption, and works on all mobile platforms.
 Like most other messaging apps, Signal is really simple to use.
-With voice and video calling as well, you won’t miss WhatsApp.
+It also offers voice and video calling, so you won’t miss WhatsApp.

-Signal comes with its own set of desktop installation files so you can use the app on your computer as well as your mobile phone.
+Signal includes desktop installation files so you can use the app on your computer as well as your cell phone.

-Users can choose to let messages disappear.
-You can select the time interval after which they will automatically be deleted.
-This helps the conversations stay private even if someone else has the access to your phone.
+Users can choose to let messages disappear by setting a time interval for automatic deletion.
+This guarantees privacy, even if someone else has the access to your phone.

 - End-to-end encryption